DonHulieo/server_scenarios/README.md

 - Personal chef inside interior of Madrazo's Ranch 👨‍🍳

 *To work alongside [Ranch De Caniche](https://github.com/TayMcKenzieNZ/Ranch-De-Caniche)*

-- Removed interior and exterior scenarios and vehicle scenarios from MRPD for use with custom MLOs

 ------------------

 # mission_row - Mission Row Police Department 👮